 James Mohler, MD, joined Roswell Park in 2003 as Chair of Urology and Leader of the Prostate Program.
 He became the Associate Director and Senior Vice President for Translational Research.
 He is Chair Emeritus, Urology, and Chief, Inter-Institutional Academics, and Professor of Oncology, at Roswell Park Comprehensive Cancer Center, and Adjunct Professor of Urology and Member of UNC-Lineberger Comprehensive Cancer Center at University of North Carolina.

-Dr. Mohler earned his medical degree from the Medical College of Georgia and completed residency training in Surgery and Urology at the University of Kentucky Medical Center and a research fellowship in Urologic Oncology at The Johns Hopkins University School of Medicine.
+Dr. Mohler earned his medical degree from the Medical College of Georgia and completed residency training in Surgery and Urology at the University of Kentucky Medical Center and was an American Urological Association Scholar(fellow) in Urologic Oncology at Johns Hopkins University School of Medicine.

 Dr. Mohler is licensed by New York and North Carolina, a Diplomate of the National Board of Medical Examiners and the American Board of Urology, and a Fellow of the American College of Surgeons.

 Dr. Mohler was Chair of the NCCN Prostate Cancer Treatment Panel from 2005 to 2020, and a member of the NCCN Prostate Cancer Early Detection Panel from 2003 to 2020.
 He is a member of the American Medical Association, American Association for the Advancement of Science, American Association for Cancer Research, American Urological Association and American College of Surgeons.
 He has received the following notable awards: Thomas Thomasi, MD, PhD Hope Award (2011); Society for Basic Urologic Research Distinguished Service Award (2012); NCCN Board of Producers Award (2014); Distinguished Scholar Alumnus of the American Urological Association (2015); and NCCN Rodger Winn Foundation Award (2017).